Warwick-Engineering-Society/PDR/.github/README.md

 ## Licensing

 This code is Licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.
-The main takeaway for someone trying to use this project to develop their own SAML application based on this code is that you must Open-Source it, under the same AGPLv3 License.
+The main takeaway for someone using this project to develop their own SAML application based on any code in this repository is that you must Open-Source it, under the same AGPLv3 License.